Fight terrorism: Check the OFAC search list

 Fight terrorism: Check the OFAC list

 Companies that check sanctions lists aren’t just fulfilling their legal obligations – they’re also avoiding risks to their business and safeguarding their public image.
 The longer-term aim is to combat terrorist activities worldwide.
 Aside from EU sanctions lists, European companies should also take note of US sanction lists.
-For many companies, including the OFAC list in their audit is rightly regarded as essential to ensure maximum safety and security.
+For many companies, including the OFAC list search in their audit is rightly regarded as essential to ensure maximum safety and security.

 What is a sanction list?

-A sanctions list is a publicly accessible directory of companies, organizations, or individuals upon whom economic and/or legal restrictions have been imposed.
+A sanctions list is a publicly accessible directory of companies, local and foreign financial institutions, organizations, or individuals upon whom economic and/or legal restrictions have been imposed.
 It is prohibited to do business with companies, organizations, or individuals under sanction.
 The purpose of sanctions lists is to combat international terrorism by depriving individuals, organizations and institutions associated with terrorist activity of funds and economic resources.
 Economic resources include services, goods, rental arrangements, and the transfer of property or technology.
 Counter-terrorism sanctions were intensified in the wake of the September 11 terror attacks.
 Companies, organizations, and individuals suspected of having links to terrorism have been subject to increased checks since this time.

 What is the OFAC list?

 The OFAC Sanctions List is released by the Office of Foreign Assets Control (OFAC).
 The OFAC is a supervisory authority of the United States Department of the Treasury, which administers and enforces economic trade sanctions against states, organizations and individuals.
 These sanctions are based on current US foreign policy and national security objectives.
-The OFAC list safeguards US foreign policy objectives while protecting international trade both within the US and abroad from terrorist acts and illegal trading in arms and drugs.
+The OFAC search list safeguards US foreign policy objectives while protecting international trade both within the US and abroad from terrorist acts and illegal trading in arms and drugs.